HEP-PBSP/SIMUnet/sphinx/source/features.rst

     the possible contamination of the PDFs by new physics.

 :math:`\text{SIMUnet}` higlights an important issue that affects the search for new physics in this case.
-In the plot above, the points :math:`W = 8e-05` is beyond current bounds.
+In the plot above, the points :math:`W = 8 \times 10^{-5}` is beyond current bounds.
 The injection of this new physics does not deteriorate the fit quality in a global fit, and therefore it is not spotted.
 However, as shown in Fig. 6, the PDF luminosities shift significantly.